Check that the documentation you received has been issued by a court

 If the document has the above information, then a court has issued them.

-If you're unsure whether the court has issued the document, ring them to check.
+If you're unsure whether the court has issued the document, ring the court to check.

-There are different rules in different courts about how you must receive the documents.
+There are different rules in different courts about how the documents must be delivered to you.
 The court document can be: